Rocket Payday logo

 Rocket Payday operates as a loan marketplace and lead generator rather than a direct lender.
 The company connects consumers in St. Paul, Minnesota and other locations to a network of third-party lenders and tribal lenders who provide emergency cash loans.
 The platform explicitly states it does not make loans, conduct credit decisions, or collect fees for its referral service—it functions purely as a connector between borrowers and lending partners.

 The company advertises payday loans up to $5,000, auto bad credit loans, motorcycle financing, and boat loans.
 They claim to welcome many credit types and market themselves as accessible to borrowers with imperfect credit.
-The platform emphasizes fast online application processes (claiming 20 minutes to approval for auto loans) and promotes features like no hidden fees from the lender, safe data handling with 256-bit SSL encryption, and the ability to compare loan options before accepting terms.
+The platform emphasizes fast online application processes (claiming 20 minutes to approval for auto loans) and promotes features like no fees to verify from the lender, safe data handling with 256-bit SSL encryption, and the ability to compare loan options before accepting terms.

 Services & Features